 Admission to the Columbus School of Law at CUA is a prerequisite for admission to the MA/JD joint degree program.
 A student would ordinarily apply to the joint degree program at the end of his/her first year of law school.
 Nine law credits can be applied toward the minimum of 30 credits required for the MA in History.
-Students fulfill all other requirements for the Master's degree: proficiency in a modern language (and Latin for medieval history), minimum G.P.A of 3.0, satisfactory performance on the comprehensive exam, two research seminars or an MA thesis.
+Students fulfill all other requirements for the Master's degree: proficiency in a modern language (and Latin for medieval history), satisfactory performance on the comprehensive exam, and two research seminars.
 Joint degrees are conferred simultaneously after all requirements for both degrees have been met.
-For further information regarding this option, contact the Director of Graduate Studies.
+For further information regarding this option, contact the Director of Graduate Studies in History.